Quitting Tobacco

 • Chantix

-Make an appointment with your doctor for evaluation and a prescription.
-You can use the EVIP line (quicker access to Emory providers) by calling 404-778-EVIP.
+Make an appointment with your primary care physician for evaluation and a prescription.
+You can use the EVIP line to get quicker access to Emory providers by calling 404-778-EVIP.

 For Anyone

-These resources are open to anyone wishing to quit tobacco.
-Some programs may have a cost and Emory does not cover the costs of these programs for employees.
+Emory also provides resources that are open to anyone wishing to quit using tobacco.
+Emory does not cover costs associated with these programs, if any.

 Freedom from Smoking Program

-• Online program: This online program offers limited online support for free or more comprehensive online support for a fee.
-Visit online.
+• Online program: offers limited online support for free or more comprehensive online support for a fee

-• In person program: 8-session small group designed to help you avoid common pitfalls associated with quitting smoking in a supportive environment with others who are experiencing the same challenges.
-Contact the American Lung Association of Georgia at 770-434-5864 or visit online.
+• In-person program8-session small group designed to help you avoid common pitfalls associated with quitting smoking in a supportive environment with others who are experiencing the same challenges

 The Georgia Tobacco Quit Line

 A toll-free telephone-based program implemented statewide, delivering personalized counseling for quitting tobacco.
 Free nicotine patches and gum are available to all Georgia adults (age 18 and older) when appropriate, regardless of health insurance status or coverage.
-Call 1-877-270-STOP.
+Call 1-877-270-STOP for services.

 Become an Ex

-This free online program walks you through a 3-step plan to re-learn your life without cigarettes.
-Visit online.
+Become an Ex is a free, online program that walks you through a 3-step plan to re-learn your life without cigarettes.
+Learn more about becoming an Ex.

 Smokefree.gov

-Online support, tips, tools and expert advice.
-Includes a smoke free text messages for extra tips, advise and encouragement.
-Visit online.
+Smokefree.gov offers online support, tips, tools and expert advice.
+Includes a smoke free text messages for extra tips, advice, and encouragement.
+Visit smokefree.gov to access resources.

 Centers for Disease Control and Prevention (CDC)

-The CDC's Office on Smoking and Health offers a wide range of articles, tips and resources to assist with tobacco cessation goals.
-Visit online.
+The CDC's Office on Smoking and Health offers articles, tips, and resources to assist with tobacco cessation goals.
+View the CDC's tobacco cessation resources.